SuperboGiuseppe/dncs_lab2/README.md

 ![Main window screenshot][product-screenshot]

-The purpose of this project is to provide a useful tool from which it is possible to create fully automated virtual network environment.
-Here the user can easily customize and design a virtual network environment according to their needs.
-With the help of this tool, a user can create and configure different virtual machines acting as a server, router, switches, and hosts or specialized hosts.
+This project is based on a graphical user interface (GUI) that provides a platform for the developer to create a fully automated virtual network environment for testing and development.
+The users can easily customize and design a virtual network environment according to their needs.
+With the help of this platform, a user can create and configure different virtual machines acting as a server, router, switches, and hosts or specialized hosts.
 Custom topologies can be designed from scratch or starting from predefined templates.
-Once the network is deployed and configured, the user can access or monitor each machine.
+Once the network is deployed and configured, the user can access or monitor each virtual machine.

 ### List of features
 Available features:
-- Other detail is pending......
+- Provide Graphical User Interface for creating Virtual environments.
+- Provide the functionality to use different Linux machine's flavors for different purposes.
+- Provide the option to control your network in real-time.
+- Provide the option to write and debug the vagrant scripts.
+- Provide also the option of customizing the network topologies.

 ### Built With